Werewolf-44/Ernestas_projects/README.md

 # Ernestas_projects is a collection of projects I've created while learning to code.
+Files are listed according to difficulty (this is my subjectic opinion.
+Some things may be harder for some people and easier for other people)